seeyarh/blog/xdpsock/xdpsock.md

 ## Optimizing RX
 Now that we have optimized the TX path, we have a new problem: the RX path can't keep up.

+We are missing 7,809,875 packets out of 10,000,000 packets, or 78%.

 My first attempt at the receive function looked something like
 this:
 ```
     pub fn recv(&mut self, pkt_receiver: &mut [u8]) -> usize {